laimison/react-rails/README.md

 * `cd Documents/react-rails`

+* `git config user.name "Your Name or nickname"` - this name will be visible to the world.. surname is not required..

+* `git config user.email "your_github_email_address@example.com"` - it's not visible to anyone

+* `git checkout partX`

+* Make sure that you have started frontend and probably backend with `./start.sh`

+* If not able to start you may need to install packages `yarn install` from frontend directory and `bundle` from backend directory

+* Now you can try to edit some text and check [http://localhost:3000](http://localhost:3000)

+* So if you are happy with local changes, push them to git!

 * `git status`

 * `git add --all`

-* `git commit -m 'first commit'`
+* `git commit -m 'add some message what you have changed'` - this is visible to the world

-* `git push origin part1` - it will ask for your Github username and password
+* `git push origin partX` - it will ask for your Github username and password